ircmaxell/blog.ircmaxell.com/source/_posts/beyond-object-oriented-programming.md

 In the last post [Beyond Inheritance](http://blog.ircmaxell.com/2013/11/beyond-inheritance.html), we talked about looking past "types" and reasoning about objects differently.
 The conclusion was that inheritance wasn't necessary for OOP, and often results in more problems than it solves.
 Well, let's go beyond that and explore more of what will come from treating objects as containers of behavior.
 Let's look at what this means for various kinds of classes:<!--more-->
  * `Representers` - Classes which "Represent" a concept - These are things like domain models.
 This roughly represents the "Type" model we talked about before.
 We can say that the class's behavior is to "Represent A {CONCEPT}".
 A more real-world example would be a user class.
 The class "Represents a user" to our application.

     These classes tend to be value objects more than anything else.
-Since they "represent" something, they tend to be little more than state containers.```php class User {
+Since they "represent" something, they tend to be little more than state containers.

+    ```php
+    class User {
         public function isLoggedIn() {}
         public function getName() {}
         public function isAdmin() {}
     }
     ```

  * `Doers` - Classes which "Do" a task - These are things that are typically exposed as Services in an application.
 We can say that the class's behavior is to "Do A {CONCEPT}".
 An example would be a class which sends emails:

-    These classes tend to be stateless services in most situations.```php
+    These classes tend to be stateless services in most situations.

+    ```php
     class EmailSystem {
         public function send(Message $message) {}
     }
     ```

  * `Plumbers` - Classes which "Route" tasks - These are things like Controllers.
 They don't actually implement any functionality, nor do they really represent any functionality.
 Instead, they just translate and dispatch tasks (either dynamically or statically).

-    These classes tend to be stateless as well in most situations.```php class FrontController {
+    These classes tend to be stateless as well in most situations.

+    ```php
+    class FrontController {
         public function handle(Request $request) {}
     }
     ```

  * `Translators` - Classes which "Translate" or "Transform" one "Representer" into another form - This can mean a serializer (which turns a "Representer" into a string), or an adapter set which adapts one interface into another.
 It's worth noting that a "View" in web-MVC will typically be a translator of some form.

-    These classes tend to be stateless as well in most situations.```php
+    These classes tend to be stateless as well in most situations

+    ```php
     class UserView {
         public function render(User $user) {}
     }
     ```

  * `Makers` - Classes which "Make" other classes - This can be a factory, a builder, a container of builders, etc.

-    These classes tend to be stateless, but depending on the circumstance may have application-specific state.```php class UserFactory {
+    These classes tend to be stateless, but depending on the circumstance may have application-specific state.

+    ```php
+    class UserFactory {
         public function getUser() {}
     }
     ```

 There definitely are other behaviors and other reasons for classes to exist, but I think this covers most classes well.
 I chose those names very specifically, as they aren't already loaded by other usages and mis-usages (for example, I could call "Representers" by their other term "Domain Models", but depending on your understanding of the word "Model", that may confuse the concept further).
 So don't get hung up on the naming, but instead focus on the effect.

-##
-A Note On Statelessness
+## A Note On Statelessness

 If you notice, all of the behaviors that I talked about above are stateless, with the exception of one.
 The only behavior that I identified as stateful is the Representer behavior (Makers `can` be stateful, but you're not going to store external state there).
 This is very much intentional.
 This is a page out of functional programming, and it's a natural step in the direction of behaviors.
 We'll come back to this in a bit...

-##
-SOLID, Applied To Behaviors
+## SOLID, Applied To Behaviors

 So, we have this new model of OOP.
 It's really the same model as before, but it's given us a different perspective on it.
 Rather than looking at classes as "Types" and rather than rationalizing why a class exists, we can look at classes as "Units of Behavior" and rationalize about what behavior a class imparts on our application.